 My Teaching Philosophy

-In my view, students should be empowered, they should be in control of their learning experience and they need to recognize that their contribution matters.
+First, students should be empowered.
+They should be in control of their learning experience and they need to recognize that their contribution matters.
 The learning experience I design for my students is far from the traditional experience most of them were trained to follow during their former schooling years.
 In my classes, students gradually realize that I rarely lecture.
 I am a member of their group, with specific expertise, and my role is to facilitate their learning and to help them reach the learning objectives determined by the program.
 I also help them become part of an ongoing community of active learners where all, myself included, benefit from what each of the members brings to the table.
-We have an amazingly rich opportunity to be in a diverse environment that exposes us to different specialties and thus different experiences, background knowledge, perspectives and arguments.
-The students lead discussions during our classes and engage in challenging each other’s ideas or support them using their own experiences and resources that could help us examine the topics in depth .
+In the Educational Technology program, we have an amazingly rich opportunity to be immersed in a diverse environment that exposes us to different specialties and thus different experiences, background knowledge, perspectives and arguments.
+The students not only lead discussions during our synchronous meetings, they also moderate our discussions, and decide on the aspects of the suggested topics to discuss, the additional resources that could help us examine the topics in depth and engage in challenging each other’s ideas or support them using their own experiences.

-In my view, in this digital age, it has become increasingly essential for our students to be able to communicate and collaborate online using the digital technologies that are at their fingertips, including social media platforms.
+Third, in this digital age, it has become increasingly essential for our students to be able to communicate and collaborate online using the digital technologies that are at their fingertips, including social media platforms.
 However, they also need to be able to stay safe online and recognize the rules, the regulations and the responsibilities attached to having an online presence.
 They should be able to engage in ongoing life-long learning activities and contribute to the collective knowledge through filtering the huge volume of information they receive, aggregating the most relevant information and repurposing it to better serve their own learning and the learning of others.
 Accumulating extensive amounts of knowledge is no longer a necessity.
 Students should instead develop the necessary skills to find and access any needed knowledge to solve unfamiliar or unexpected key problems.
 This is the reason why students in my courses engage in group projects using online collaborative tools.
 They explore the affordances of social media platforms and critically compare and contrast them.
-They become part of a learning community and are encouraged to join others.
+They become part of learning communities and are encouraged to join others.
+I also encourage students to use social media to connect with experts from our field.
+In the Consulting in Educational Technology course that I taught during the summer 2018 semester, my students reached out to experts including Edouard Rotondo, Guy W. Wallace, Patti Shank, Dana Robinson, Sardek Love, Mark Britz, Marc Lalande, Chris Adams and discussed with them strategies to gradually become a consultant in the field of EdTech.

 The journey to becoming an online and offline professor who